 - Exhale as you release from the pose.

 - Repeat two or three more times.

 Getting your heart rate up together can help bring you closer to one another.
 Partners that work out together find that they have an improved sex life in the bedroom as well.
 This is likely due to improved self-confidence, regulated hormones, endorphin release, and all those great benefits from working out.
 But, more than that, couples that work out together connect on a physical level outside of the bedroom.
 This connection translates back into the bedroom nicely.
 This is especially true for yoga.
 One study found that “partner yoga may help couples who are struggling with sexual dysfunction.”

 You can naturally overcome your erectile dysfunction and improve your sexual health… and it costs you nothing but your time and willingness!
 The above 9 exercises and poses will put you on a track of sexual health that will make you looking, feeling, and being the most vigorous you in years.
 Say goodbye to ED (and hello to exercise).

 Want a more in-depth look at erectile dysfunction’s causes, treatments, and natural solutions?
 What to know how to eradicate your ED fast and for good?
-Sign up for my 4-week vitality transformation course now!
+Sign up for The EDGE Blueprint Consult now!